HBM/jet/index.md

 <p>See the Pen <a href='http://codepen.io/lipp/pen/kLlfB/'>Jet Add State</a> by Gerhard Preuss (<a href='http://codepen.io/lipp'>@lipp</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 </div><script async src="//codepen.io/assets/embed/ei.js"></script>

-## Fetch everything
+## Fetch Simple

-This examples creates a Peer, adds two States with random name (so that at least these State is available for fetching) and fetches everything with a path starting with "random".
+This examples creates a Peer, adds two States with random name (so that at least these State are available for fetching) and fetches everything with a path starting with "random".
 The message traffic between the Daemon and the Peer is visible in the result window bottom.
 Compare the (fetch) `id` of the `fetch` message with the incoming messages' `method` field.
 The incoming messages can be